119 - The Past Times with Ronny Chieng

 Her brothers catch the young birds in the nest before they learn to fly and convey them to the cages where, as they grow, they are taught nearly everything in the way of a song or whistle that a mockingbird can acquire.

-the ones that featured in that looney tunes cartoon where those two black birds were being total dicks i think they're crows i've
+Were they the ones that featured in that Looney Tunes cartoon where those two black birds who are being total dicks.
+I think they're crows.

 Yeah.